guoguo616/STANLY/HOWTO.md

 Yann Vanrobaeys, Zeru Peterson, Emily Walsh, Snehajyoti Chatterjee, Li-Chun Lin, Lisa Lyons, Thomas Nickl-Jockschat, Ted Abel bioRxiv 2023.01.18.524406; doi: https://doi.org/10.1101/2023.01.18.524406

+This HOWTO focuses on analysis of Visium data, we will be adding MERFISH data to this soon.
 # Dependencies

 List of dependencies can be found in requirements.txt.
 Additionally, this assumes you have run the Space Ranger pipeline on your Visium data.